  What new Recommendation are needed to support the use of submarine cables and systems for ocean and climate monitoring and disaster warning?

- What new Recommendations are necessary?
+What kind of technologies should be recommended to support sensing capabilities of the cable system?

 – Study items to be considered include, but are not limited to: